devsecops-workshop/workshop-guide/content/16-acm/_index.md

 Let's give this a try!

-## Deploy a Single Node OpenShift
+## Deploy an OpenShift Cluster

-To not overstress our cloud ressources and for the fun of it we'll deploy a Single Node OpenShift to the same AWS account your lab cluster is running in.
+Okay, to not overstress our cloud ressources and for the fun of it we'll deploy a Single Node OpenShift to the same AWS account your lab cluster is running in.

 ### Create Cloud Credentials